4-6-0 Steam Locomotives in Hungary

 Class Ih/320 (Locobase 1554)

-After the dissolution of the Austro-Hungarian Empire in 1918, 8 were transferred to Romania (where they had long operated in Transylvania) while only one remained in Hungary.
+The dissolution of the Austro-Hungarian Empire in 1918 led to the transfer of eight of the nine to Romania (where they had long operated in Transylvania) while only one remained in Hungary.

 Class Ik/321 (Locobase 1555)